National Certificate in Early Childhood Education and Care (Level 3)

 Toi Ohomai Institute of Technology will undertake a Police check on prospective students.
 Student entry will be provisional until these checks have been completed.
 Outcome of checks will be kept on record.

-Students who do not satisfy the standard academic entry requirements of a programme will be considered for special admission if, in the opinion of the Programme Coordinator, they are capable of achieving the programme outcomes.
+Students who do not satisfy the standard academic entry requirements of a course will be considered for special admission if, in the opinion of the Programme Coordinator, they are capable of achieving the course outcomes.

 Trades Academy Only